Universite-Gustave-Eiffel/NoiseModelling/Docs/Validation.rst

     The method of calculation does not provide results in upward-refraction propagation conditions (negative vertical gradient of effective sound speed) but these conditions are approximated by homogeneous conditions when computing Lden.

-    To calculate the attenuationComputeOutput due to atmospheric absorption in the case of transport infrastructure, the temperature and humidity conditions are calculated according to ISO 9613-1:1996.
+    To calculate the attenuation due to atmospheric absorption in the case of transport infrastructure, the temperature and humidity conditions are calculated according to ISO 9613-1:1996.

     The method provides results per octave band, from 63 Hz to 8 000 Hz.
 The calculations are made for each of the centre frequencies.